 Stage 2 Winner: Kyle Larson of Hendrick Motorsports (Chevrolet)

-Stage 3 Winner: Kyle Busch of Joe Gibbs Racing (Toyota)
+Stage 3 Winner: Kyle Larson of Hendrick Motorsports (Chevrolet)

 Stage 1 Recap (Laps 1-100):

-● Kyle Busch started first and finished first.
+● Kyle Busch started 20th and finished sixth, earning five bonus points.

 Stage 2 Recap (Laps 101-200):